 We built a MVP of a product in under a year, without cutting corners in research or code.
-As sole UX designer on the team, I cover a lot of bases: research, wireframes, developer hand off, testing, and product management.
-The product launched in the spring of 2020.
-In fall 2021 more features will launch; the end goal is a new website for all users by 2022.
+As sole UX designer on the team, I cover a lot of bases: research, wireframes, developer hand-off, testing, and product management.
+The product (MVP) launched in the spring of 2021.

 What I did

 • Ran a one-month research sprint and ran participatory design sessions.